 EIFL has been engaged in copyright work in Malawi since 2005.

-In October 2017, EIFL published an assessment of Malawi’s Copyright Act of 2016.
-The assessment found that while the act permits a good range of library activities, complex conditions limit what libraries can do in practice and there are missed opportunities to enable digital activities.
-In addition, there are restrictions on the making of accessible format copies that will affect libraries’ ability to properly serve the needs of blind and visually impaired people.
+In 2017, EIFL published an assessment of the new Copyright Act.
+The assessment found that while the act permits a good range of library activities, complex conditions limit what libraries can do in practice, and there are missed opportunities to enable digital activities.
+In addition, unnecessary restrictions on the making of accessible format copies will reduce take-up of the treaty in Malawi, discourage entities in other Marrakesh countries from engaging in cross-border sharing with Malawi, hampering the ability of libraries in Malawi to properly serve the needs of blind and visually impaired people.

 Main activities and achievements

 Building capacity of library leadership in copyright issues and advocacy